 1. Size might matter.
 If you'll be using a lens with a focal length of an inch, the total height of your wheel assembly must obviously not exceed this.
 And, don't forget to take into account the descent of the Z, or you'll bottom out.

 2. The plastic used in my wheels wasn't very hard, so collapsed slightly to fill the void when I removed the drill.
 You may need to use one slightly larger than your pipe.

 3. I used E6000 glue, which is basically (and chemically) Shoe Goo.
 Great stuff.
 You'll need just enough to fill any potential gaps while not blocking the air holes.
 I applied it to all four mating surfaces, i.e., the perimeters of both pieces and the areas surrounding the axle, then clamped them.

 4. To get a 90 degree pipe, you'll either need a tubing bender or some sort of elbow.
 The smoother the bend, the better the air flow.
-I have a picture of the stainless steel straws I used in the 3D Printed Version section under "Piping," below, and on my Endurance laser installation page, here.
+I have a picture of the stainless steel straws I used in the 3D Printed Version section under "Piping," below.

 5. Lastly, and very importantly, when drilling the hole for the pipe into the side of the assembly, be sure to only drill through the exterior wall and not into the central, axle part.

 I hope the pictures and captions speak for themselves, and that I won't lose you.